Halloween in Atlantis

 He sheathed the dagger, took a deep breath, and turned to face the most annoying, irritating, and, if he were honest with himself—and he always tried to be, in spite of his family—the most intriguing human he’d ever met.

 She was explaining the fruit, and he knew he should listen, but she was just so damn easy to look at.
-Silky dark hair, the ends tipped with an unnatural but enticing purple, fell in careless waves around her face.
-Those amazing eyes, set in an arresting face that was all honey-golden skin and kissable red lips.
+Silky dark hair fell in careless waves around her face, the ends tipped with a startling purple.
+Those amazing eyes, set in an arresting face that was all honey-gold skin and kissable red lips.

 He scrubbed a hand over his face.
-He needed to head for the training grounds and go a few rounds with one of Poseidon’s new warrior trainees.
+He needed to head for the training grounds and go a few rounds with one of the new Poseidon’s Warriors trainees.
 An hour or two of hard exertion might clear his brain, which had seemed to malfunction whenever he’d been around this woman during the month she’d been on Atlantis.

 Maybe he’d need three hours at the training grounds.

 He shook his head to clear it.
 What he’d seen as a potential threat wasn’t a demon at all.
 It was a, what did she call it?
 A jack-o’-lantern.
 Liam felt like a fool.

 The feeling wasn’t new, which made it all the more grating.

 “Inviting humans to Atlantis in such high numbers was a mistake,” he said, putting ice in his tone.
 “It is nearly impossible to maintain the proper security for the royal family, when hordes of unknown people and their–”